Your quick kitchen reference for cups, tablespoons, ounces, and more!

 As an Amazon Associate, we earn from qualifying purchases.

 There are 16 tablespoons in 1 cup.
-This is useful when scaling recipes up or down.
+This conversion is handy when doubling or halving recipes.
+For more conversions, try our volume converter.

 Fluid ounces measure volume (liquids), while dry ounces measure weight (solids).
 They are not interchangeable.
+Always check your recipe to see which is required.

 Yes!
 Download our printable cooking conversion chart for easy reference in your kitchen.